LeadScape Partners. For Executive Recruiters in the Green Industry.

 And a name added to your bench.

 Tell me about your book and your current searches.
-I will tell you whether there is a fit on any of them — and if not, I will be a useful name when the next vacancy comes through.
+I'll tell you whether there's a fit on any of them.
+If not, I'll be a useful name when the next vacancy comes through.

 Book the Call